 Also, affordability of the mortgage or managing the costs associated with living in the neighborhood might become too much to handle if you experience a drop in income levels.
 In such cases too, relocation is a good option.

 Question #5.
 Am I ready to live in a house that is being remodelled?

 Depending on the kind of changes planned, remodelling can take a really long time.
 To give you a simple example, if you plan to remodel your kitchen and get new flooring, countertops, cabinets, etc., then the process can take up to 6 months.
 During this period, you need to either set up a temporary kitchen elsewhere in the house or make alternate arrangements for food.
 This is not a very comfortable way of living.

 Therefore, you need to think if you are ready to live in a house that is being remodelled.
 If you have just been promoted or recently married, then maybe you would prefer peaceful living and opt for relocation instead.

 Also Read: Cheapest places to rent in Dubai

 Question #6.
-Does remodeling make financial sense?
+Does remodelling make financial sense?

 Remodelling and relocating involve costs.
-Therefore, it is important to evaluate the return on investment (ROI) before making the decision.
+Therefore, it is important to evaluate the Return on Investment (ROI) before making the decision.